 You should practice all of these boxes individually, with a metronome, starting at a slow tempo (around 60bpm), playing one note per beat.

-Start increasing the tempo 10bpm each time, until you interiorize these patterns well enough to play them ascending and descending several times without making a mistake.
+Start increasing the tempo 10bpm each time, until you memorize these patterns well enough to play them ascending and descending several times without making any mistakes.

-When you feel comfortable and feeling like you’re quickly identifying the location of the root note in each box, you can start working on connecting them with one another.
+When you are comfortable and you’re feeling like you’re quickly identifying the location of the root note in each box, you can start working on connecting them with one another.

 Connecting the Enclosures

-As you can tell by now, the biggest advantage of using a method such as this one isn’t learning the enclosures individually, but rather being able to connect them seamlessly when composing or improvising.
+As you should be able to tell by now, the biggest advantage of using a method such as this one isn’t learning the enclosures individually, but rather being able to connect them seamlessly when composing or improvising.